×

 Where will I buy groceries and do other shopping in Scotland?

 "People living in Scotland typically buy groceries from supermarkets such as Tesco, Asda, Sainsbury's, Morrisons, and Aldi.
 Other shopping can be done at department stores such as John Lewis, Debenhams, and House of Fraser, as well as smaller independent shops.
-Shopping centres such as the Buchanan Galleries in Glasgow and the St. James Centre in Edinburgh are also popular places to shop," said one member in Scotland.
+Shopping centres such as the Buchanan Galleries in Glasgow and the St. James Centre in Edinburgh are also popular places to shop," explained one retiree living in Scotland.

 About the Author